 Path The path to which the cookie is available.

-Secure A boolean field (TRUE/FALSE) indicating if the browser should only send the cookie over secure HTTPS connections.
+Secure A boolean field (TRUE/FALSE) indicating if the cookie is only sent over HTTPS.

 Expiration The expiration time of the cookie in Unix timestamp format.